Welcome to Our Garden

 When it comes to wood, you have many choices.
 There are tons of videos on YouTube showing how to build a raised bed out of everything from wooden pallets to cedar posts.
 Pallets are a mixed bag as you seldom know what type of wood they are made of or what that wood has been treated with.
 Cedar is a solid choice because it looks really good and is naturally resistant to rot and decay.
 The downside is that cedar can be expensive – especially if you’re building multiple beds.

 For its combination of price and longevity, pressure treated lumber is the go-to option for many gardeners.
 It will last for 10-15 years or more, is readily available, and is affordable.
-(As of this writing, a 2 inch x 12 inch x 8 foot board sells for $12.77 at the nearest Lowe’s.)
 If you’re concerned about the safety of pressure treated lumber, read this excellent article from Iowa State University.
 The bottom line is that today’s pressure treated wood is safe for use in growing food crops.
 If you’re still wary, use cedar or consider cinder blocks or galvanized steel.

 If you want the bare minimum of construction, you can buy raised bed kits that are easy to assemble.